Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization: Conclusion

 \section{Conclusion}

 In this paper, we investigated the MA-enhanced MAC for the uplink transmission from multiple users equipped with a single MA to a BS equipped with an FPA array.
 A field-response based channel model was used to characterize the multi-path channel vector between the antenna array of the BS and each user's MA with a flexible position.
 Then, we formulated an optimization problem for minimizing the total transmit power of users by jointly optimizing the positions of MAs and the transmit power of users, as well as the receive combining matrix of the BS, subject to a minimum-achievable-rate requirement for each user.
 Since the resultant problem is highly non-convex and involves coupled variables, we developed two algorithms based on ZF and MMSE combining methods, respectively, where the combining matrix of the BS and the total transmit power of users are expressed as a function of the MA positioning vector during the iterations.
-For each iteration, the MA positioning vector is updated by using the gradient descent method, where the step size is obtained via backtracking line search.
-Analytical results showed that the proposed ZF-based and MMSE-based algorithms for MA-enabled multiple access systems can converge to suboptimal solutions with low computational complexities.
+For each iteration, the MA positioning vector is updated by using the proposed MDD framework, where multiple candidate descent directions were employed for minimizing the total transmit power and their corresponding step sizes were obtained via backtracking line search.
+Analytical results showed that the proposed ZF-based and MMSE-based MDD algorithms for MA-enabled multiple access systems can converge to suboptimal solutions with low computational complexities.
 Besides, an alternative solution for the single-user case was also provided, where the power-minimization problem is equivalent to maximizing the channel gain of the user.
 Extensive simulations were carried out to verify the superiority of the proposed MA-enabled multiple access systems.
-It was shown that the proposed MA-ZF and MA-MMSE solutions can significantly decrease the total transmit power of users as compared to conventional FPA systems.
+It was shown that the proposed MA-ZF and MA-MMSE solutions can significantly decrease the total transmit power of users as compared to conventional FPA systems employing AS.
 Especially for the scenarios with a large number of users and/or high achievable-rate requirements, the interference mitigation gain provided by MA positioning optimization becomes more significant.
 Besides, the results revealed that the increasing number of channel paths and the increasing size of the region for moving antennas can help decrease the total transmit power of users.
 Moreover, we evaluated the impact of imperfect FRI on the solution for MA positioning.
 It was shown that the proposed algorithms can achieve a robust performance against AoD and PRM errors.

 A natural generalization of this work is to consider multi-MA users and/or multi-cell systems.
 In such scenarios, the coordination of user precoding and its joint optimization with receive combining and MA positioning should be studied.
 Besides, FRI plays an important role in MA-enabled communication systems, where the AoDs, AoAs, and PRMs should be known to the BS for joint optimization.
 Thus, efficient FRI estimation protocols and algorithms are required to achieve a good tradeoff between the training overhead and communication performance.
 These aspects are interesting topics for future research.